stonepros/stone/src/python-common/README.rst

-ceph-python-common
+stone-python-common
 ==================

-This library is meant to be used to keep common data structures and functions usable throughout the Ceph project.
+This library is meant to be used to keep common data structures and functions usable throughout the Stone project.

 Like for example:

 - All different Cython bindings.
 - MGR modules.
-- ``ceph`` command line interface and other Ceph tools.
+- ``stone`` command line interface and other Stone tools.
 - Also external tools.

 Usage
 =====

-From within the Ceph git, just import it:
+From within the Stone git, just import it:

 .. code:: python

-    from ceph.deployment_utils import DriveGroupSpec
+    from stone.deployment_utils import DriveGroupSpec
-    from ceph.exceptions import OSError
+    from stone.exceptions import OSError